 Employment Status: Full-time, At-Will, "Exempt" position, included in the Management Personnel Plan (MPP).

 Work Schedule: Generally, Monday through Friday, 8:00 a.m. to 5:00 p.m.
-Some evenings and weekends as needed.
+(May required to work nights and weekends pending operational needs).

 Required Application Materials: